I like to work on physical equipment when it comes to networking, but what if I cannot afford to own one, then the only option is to Virtualise them.

 Multiple ways of Adding VM’s in Gns3

-Below are the different methods through which we can connect verity of hypervisors to gns3.
+Below are the different methods through which we can connect a variety of hypervisors to gns3.

 - Connect Vmware VM to Gns3’s

 - How to verify Gns3 VM’s connectivity?

 Step 1.
 I already covered how to install ubuntu 19.04 in VMware workstation Pro 15 in the last blog, follow this guide and complete the ubuntu VM installation steps and come back here.